Moss Control for Roofs, Decks, and Sidewalks

 Zinc strips | Potassium salts | zinc sulfate | zinc chloride | zinc-copper | bleach

-Effectiveness: Zinc strips are considered to be effective
+Effectiveness: Zinc strips can be effective

-for up to one year for most brands.
+for many years.
 The effect of galvanized

 flashing (example above) can persist for decades.
 Success rates